4th (City of London) Battalion, London Regiment: Langemarck

 In August 1917, 56th Division moved to the Ypres Salient to take part in the second phase of the Third Ypres Offensive (the Battle of Langemarck).
 It formed the right flank of the attack, with 53rd Bde from 18th (Eastern) Division under its command on the extreme right.
 At a late stage 1/4th Londons were attached to the weak 53rd Bde for this operation, but the CO, Lt-Col H. Campbell, was wounded on the way to meet the brigadier, and his second-in-command had less than 24 hours to reconnoitre and prepare the attack, in muddy terrain, with the start line changed at the last moment.
 The battalion left its mud holes and followed the barrage at 05.45 on 16 August, but 7th Bn Bedfordshire Regiment was unable to take a concrete pillbox, which caused many casualties to the 1/4th Londons, who were brought to a standstill and could do no more than form a defensive flank along the edge of Glencorse Wood.
-Twelve officers and 182 other ranks had been killed or wounded.
+Twelve officers and 182 ORs had been killed or wounded.
 The division was pulled out of the line the following day for reorganisation.